-All regional and over-the-road drivers must always wear long pants, steel/composite toed shoes or boots that fully cover the feet and hard hats during loading and unloading of the trailer, tying and untying loads.
+All regional and over-the-road drivers must always wear long pants, shoes that fully cover the feet and hard hats during loading and unloading of the trailer, tying and untying loads.
 Long sleeve shirts must always be available if required by shipper or consignee.
 All drivers must always follow all additional rules of all customers, shippers or consignees.
 Sleeveless shirts are never allowed except inside the truck and your personal time while not at Chief Carrier's facilities.
 Non-Offensive attire must be worn at all times and is at the discretion of management.